diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

-To make sure the project is configured correctly, navigate to the `Settings` tab of the project.
+To make sure the project is configured correctly, navigate to the "Settings" tab of the project.
 In addition to the project name (_**fArcCen1**_), the following fields should be configured as such:

 ```
 Billed To: org-erich_lab